DPotoyan/Chem324/ch01/note02.md

 - Think of frequency as a
   distance traveled in 1 second (hz).

-- Speed of light in vacuum, c is a constant (3 10^8 m/s).
+- Speed of light in vacuum, c is a constant ($3 \cdot 10^8 m/s$).
 Thus knowing the wavelength allows you to compute the frequency and vice versa.